 Backlot Express | Quick Service Restaurant

-Located next to Star Tours, Backlot Express is a quick service restaurant set in what appears to be an old prop room.
+Located next to Star Tours, Backlot Express is a quick-service restaurant set in what appears to be an old prop room.
 Serving up American favorites like sandwiches, burgers, and salads, there’s something here for everyone.
-Try the Backlot Burger or the Cuban Sandwich, and be sure to save a bit of time to explore the fun theme.
+Try the Smoked BBQ Pulled Pork Burger or the Cuban Sandwich, and be sure to save a bit of time to explore the fun theme.
 Both indoor and outdoor seating is available.

 Dockside Diner | Quick Service Restaurant

 Epic Eats | Snack & Drink Stand

 In need of a sugar rush?
 Swing by Epic Eats outside Indiana Jones Epic Stunt Spectacular for Funnel Cakes, Soft-Serve Ice Cream, and Root Beer Floats.
-Whether you’re looking for a snack for the show or simply needing some energy to carry you through the rest of the day, Epic Eats has you covered.
+Whether you’re looking for a snack for the show or simply need some energy to carry you through the rest of the day, Epic Eats has you covered.

 Hollywood & Vine | Disney Character Dining

 The only Disney character dining experience in all of Hollywood Studios, Hollywood & Vine offers an array of American cuisine served buffet-style.
-For breakfast, guests can meet their favorite Disney Junior characters all while enjoying items like Hazelnut Spread-stuffed French Toast.
-For lunch and dinner, Minnie and her pals take over while an array of seasonally inspired dishes are served, like Beef Tenderloin, Pork Osso Bucco, and Seared Fresh Salmon with Grain Mustard Beurre Blanc.
+For breakfast, guests can meet their favorite Disney Junior characters all while enjoying items like Bananas Foster French Toast.
+For lunch and dinner, Minnie and her pals take over while an array of seasonally inspired dishes are served, like Beef Strip Loin, Roasted Pork, and Seared Fresh Salmon with Beurre Blanc.